 If fatty and greasy foods affect you, you should avoid these as well.
-If you're lactose-intolerant, try substituting dairy products for ones that are lactose-free or alternatives, such as soy.
+If you are lactose-intolerant, try substituting dairy products for ones that are lactose-free or alternatives, such as soy.

 You have many options for treating IBS, but sometimes the easiest options may not be the best for your body.

-Research has proven natural therapies for treating IBS symptoms pose little or no side effects, are effective for managing symptoms and flares, and may improve your overall health and well-being for the long run.
+Research has proven that natural therapies for treating IBS symptoms pose little or no side effects, are effective for managing symptoms and flare-ups and may improve your overall health and well-being for the long run.